sofiapinto/Prodigy-annotation-scrips/NER + classification/README.md

 The accept, reject and ignore buttons can also be used for a different purpose such as accepting/rejecting/ignoring the annotation in hand.

+Notice that one can either click or use keyboard shortcuts to annotate.

 ![NER_classification_gif](https://github.com/sofiapinto/Prodigy-annotation-scripts/blob/main/gifs/prodigy_NER_class.gif)

 ## Files